 Practical skills also contribute to employee confidence and job satisfaction.
 When employees feel competent in their abilities, they are more likely to take ownership of their work, contribute innovative ideas, and actively engage in problem-solving.
 This, in turn, fosters a positive work environment and promotes a culture of continuous improvement.

 By providing opportunities for employees to enhance their practical skills, businesses can stay ahead of industry trends, adapt to changing technologies, and maintain a competitive edge.
-Practical skills training helps attract and retain top talent, as employees value organizations that invest in their career advancement.
+Practical skills training helps attract and retain top talent, as employees value organisations that invest in their career advancement.

 The impact of practical skills training on employee performance

 Now that we understand the importance of practical skills, let’s explore how practical skills training can directly influence employee performance.

 Several studies have showcased the positive impact of practical skills training on employee performance.
 For example, a case study conducted by ABC Corporation found that after providing practical sales skills training to their sales team, there was a significant improvement in their closing rates.

 The training focused on enhancing negotiation techniques, active listening, and objection handling, resulting in a 20% increase in sales conversion rates.

 It is essential to quantify the benefits of practical skills training to understand its value.
 Improved employee performance leads to increased efficiency, higher customer satisfaction, and long-term business growth.

 Organisations that invest in practical skills training often experience higher employee engagement and retention rates.

 Several metrics can be used to measure the impact of practical skills training, such as productivity levels, customer feedback, employee satisfaction surveys, and reduction in errors or rework.